imj-1/rhf-demo/README.md

 - isSubmitted: Set to true after the form is submitted.
 Will remain true until the reset method is invoked.
 - isSubmitSuccessful: Indicate the form was successfully submitted without any runtime error.
 - submitCount: Number of times the form was submitted.
+- reset: reverts form to initaial default values instead of clearing all form values.
+Do not call reset method in same onSubmit fn